remy/remysharp.com/public/blog/books-i-read-in-2019.md

 ---
 # Books I read in 2019

-Proudly I've continued to read (if you know my story, this is a big deal for me), this year having read 29 books (28 listed below).
+Proudly I've continued to read (if you know my story, this is a big deal for me), this year having read 29 books (28 listed below) and 9,976 pages (just because I had the numbers!).

 My absolute favourite was [Miss Pettigrew Lives for a Day](/2020/01/02/books-i-read-in-2019#miss-pettigrew-lives-for-a-day-by-winifred-watson) - a beautiful antidote to the world we live in today.
 I've also included a [publication date breakdown](/2020/01/02/books-i-read-in-2019#books-by-decade) at the end of this post.
 Most books were published in the last decade and 6 from between the 1920s and '50s.